-Proposal #11: Add Per-Capita Measure of Affiliates to Committee Appointment Process
+Proposal #11: Add Per-Capita Measure of Affiliates to Committee Appointment Process between high and low population states.

-- Problem: Big population states have an oversized influence on LP business. - Solution: Use a per-capita measure for some committee appointments to balance the influence between high and low population states. - Benefits: Gives smaller states an incentive to increase membership.
-Also reflects the greater impact a marginal increase in Libertarians will have in a lower population state than in a large one.
+Background: Big population states have an oversized influence on LP business.

+Proposal: Use a per-capita measure for some committee appointments to balance the influence impact a marginal increase in Libertarians will have in a lower population state than in a large one.